-There are a lot of nights I lie in my cell and I cannot understand WHY THIS HELL and this terror I have been going through for 21 years hasn't ended.
-But yet I know in my heart that someone has to pay a sacrifice to make things better for our people.
-The Secrifice I have made, when I really sit down to thick about it, is nothing compared to What our people of 100 years ago, or 50 years ago or 25 years ago made.
+There are a lot of mights I lie in my cell and I cannot understand WHY THIS HELL and this terror I have been going through for 21 years hasn't ended.
+But yet I know in my heart that someone has to pay a things better for our people. fice I have made, when I really sit down to think about it, is nothing compared to what our people of 100 years ago, or 50 years ago or 35 years ago made.
 Some gave their lives.
-Some had to stand there and Watch their children die in their arms.
+Some had to stand there and watch their children die in their arms.
 So the sacrifice I have made is nothing compared to those.
 I have gone too far now to start backing down.
 I don't give up, not until my people are free will I give up.
 If I have to sacrifice some more then I sacrifice some more.